Information-Theoretic Analysis of Unsupervised Domain Adaptation: Upper Bounds for EP Generalization Error and Applications

 \subsection{Gradient Penalty as an Universal Regularizer}

-The algorithm-dependent bound in Theorem~\ref{thm:ood-semi-bound-1} tells us that one can reduce the expected generalization error by limiting the disintegrated mutual information $I^{X_j'}(W;Z_i)$.
-In the stochastic gradient based optimization algorithms, this term can be controlled by penalizing the gradient.
+The algorithm-dependent bound in Theorem~\ref{thm:ood-semi-bound-1} tells us that one can reduce the EP error by limiting the disintegrated mutual information $I^{X_j'}(W;Z_i)$.
+In the stochastic gradient based optimization algorithms, this term can be controlled by penalizing the gradient norm.
 To see this, we now consider a ``noisy'' iterative algorithm for updating $W$, e.g., SGLD.
 At each time step $t$, let the labelled mini-batch from the source domain be $Z_{B_t}$, let the unlabelled mini-batch from the target domain be $X'_{B_t}$, and let $g(W_{t-1},Z_{B_t},X'_{B_t})$ be the gradient at time $t$.
 Thus, the updating rule of $W$ is $W_t=W_{t-1}-\eta_t g(W_{t-1},Z_{B_t},X'_{B_t})+N_t$ where $\eta_t$ is the learning rate and $N_t\sim\mathcal{N}(0,\sigma^2\mathrm{I}_d)$ is an isotropic Gaussian noise.
-The next theorem is an application of Theorem~\ref{thm:ood-semi-bound-1} in this setting. \begin{thm} Let the total iteration number be $T$ and let $G_t=g(W_{t-1},Z_{B_t},X'_{B_t})$, then
+Inspired by \cite{pensia2018generalization}, we have the following bound. \begin{thm} Let the total iteration number be $T$ and let $G_t=g(W_{t-1},Z_{B_t},X'_{B_t})$, then

 \end{thm} \begin{rem} Considering a noisy iterative algorithm here is merely for simplifying analysis.
-In fact it is also possible to analyze the original iterative gradient optimization method without noise injected.
+In fact, it is also possible to analyze the original iterative gradient optimization method without noise injected.
 For example, one can follow the same development in \citep{neu2021information,wang2022generalization} to analyze vanilla SGD.
-In that case, there will be some additional terms in the bound, which are related to flatness of the found minima. \end{rem}
+In that case, there will be some residual terms in the bound. \end{rem}

 Theorem~\ref{thm:uda-gradient-bound} hints that to reduce the generalization error, one can simply restrict the gradient norm at each step (so that $||G_t-\ex{Z_{B_t}}{G_t}||^2$ is reduced).
 This strategy will also restrict the distance between the final output $W_T$ and the initialization $W_0$, effectively shrinking the hypothesis space accessible by the algorithm.
+We also note that the importance of gradient penalty has been theoretically justified in the supervised learning setting \citep{negrea2019information,haghifam2020sharpened,smith2020origin,rodriguez2021random,neu2021information,wang2022generalization,wang2022two}.

 Indeed, adding gradient penalty can be applied to any existing UDA algorithm and it is simple but effective in practice.
 Later on we will show that even when the algorithm $\mathcal{A}$ does not access to any target data, in which case $I(W;Z_i|X_j')$ reduces to $I(W;Z_i)$ and $g(W_{t-1},Z_{B_t},X_{B_t}')$ becomes $g(W_{t-1},Z_{B_t})$, minimizing the empirical loss of source domain sample while penalizing gradient norm will still improve the performance.
 Notice that gradient penalty has been used in standard supervised learning as a regularization technique \citep{geiping2022stochastic,jastrzebski2021catastrophic}.
 It is also used in Wasserstein distance based adversarial adaptation \citep{gulrajani2017improved,shen2018wasserstein}, and their motivation is to stabilize the training to avoid gradient vanishing problem.
 Here we suggest, with strong theoretical justification, that gradient penalty is a universal technique for improving the generalization performance in UDA for any gradient-based learning method.